Kelly P. Beischel PhD, RN, CNE

 Eating the frog is a fantastic way to relieve yourself of the heaviest ball of the day.
 What is heaviest on your mind?
 What task is draining you of the most energy?
 Do that first.
 Your day will feel lighter.

 Using the Pomodoro technique is a game changer in getting your most important or heaviest tasks done.
 Choose the time you plan to work on the task (divided into 25-minute intervals).
 Set your timer and GO!
 It’s fun to experiment with various apps and timers when using this technique.
-In fact, I am currently using the Pomodoro connected to Focus@will, a music service based on human neuroscience.
+In fact, I am currently using the Pomodoro connected to [email protected], a music service based on human neuroscience.

 Does your load feel heavy because it’s laden with unfulfilled ideas and projects, those ideas and projects that you can’t get to because of barriers such as administrative meetings, meaningless tasks, bouts of procrastination, lack of time?
 What strategies might you employ to enable you to make your ideas and projects come to fruition?